 Is there an efficiency rationale for the changes in marriage penalties and bonuses?
-For the years preceding the major reforms of the US federal income tax, we investigate the extent to which there were inefficiencies in the tax system for singles or in the tax system for couples.
+For the years preceding the major reforms of the US federal income tax, we investigate the extent to which there were inefficiencies in the tax system for singles or in the tax system for sounds.
+We then analyze whether reforms that changed the relative tax treatment of for couples.
 We then analyze whether reforms that changed the relative tax treatment of singles and couples can be viewed as a response to these inefficiencies.